 The compensation of the directors and the executive officers of the Corporation is reviewed by the compensation committee (the "Compensation Committee").
 For the fiscal year ended November 30, 2022, the Compensation Committee was comprised of three (3) independent directors, namely Gary Littlejohn, who has been acting as chair since August 7, 2019, Dawn Svoronos and Alain Trudeau.
-For the fiscal year ended November 30, 2022, the Compensation Committee held six (6) meetings.
-The mandate, obligations and duties of the Compensation Committee are described in Appendix "F" to this Circular.
+For the fiscal year ended November 30, 2022, the Compensation Committee is the Compensation Committee are described in Appendix "F" to this Circular.